How do I know if a call is spam or fraudulent?

 What can I do to protect myself?

 Employ existing blocking options: For wireless customers, Verizon’s Call Filter app can help you avoid unwanted calls.
-Screen your incoming calls, auto block unwanted calls based on risk level and report spam calls with the free Call Filter app.
-Upgrade to Call Filter plus to identify unknown callers by name and customize your spam list and block list.
-For the home, Fios Digital Voice customers automatically get Spam Alerts for free, which warn of potential fraud calls, and can also opt in for Nomorobo through My Verizon, a free tool used to stop robocalls from ringing on your home phone.
+Call Filter blocks potentially fraudulent calls by automatically sending them to voicemail, but you can also block unwanted or nuisance calls with the free Call Filter app.
+Upgrade to Call Filter Plus to identify unknown callers by name and customize your spam list and block list.
+For the home, Fios Digital Voice customers automatically get Spam Alerts for free, which warns of potential fraud calls, and can also opt in for Nomorobo through My Verizon, a free tool used to stop robocalls from ringing on your home phone.

 Report spam calls: The Call Filter app allows wireless customers to report a number as spam.
 This information will help us improve our spam detection service.